tigrisanimus/ReflectionToken/README.md

 Basalt is a minimal, ownerless ERC20 that implements **pure reflections**.
 Every transfer pays a 1% fee that is redistributed to **all holders**, including the burn address.
 There are **no buybacks, swaps, or liquidity logic** in the contract, so it behaves like a standard ERC20 that can be paired with any asset.

+## WARNING

+DEX pairs receive reflections and their balances can change without transfers; integrators must account for reflection-token AMM behavior.

 ## Tokenomics

 - **Name:** Basalt